 Mark Laws was born in Kawerau and was educated at Kawerau North Primary School, Kawerau Intermediate School and Kawerau College.
 In 1976 he attended Regular Force Cadet School Education Wing at Waiouru and was a trainee with the New Zealand Army.
 From 1977-81 he worked as a technician for the New Zealand Army Electrical and Mechanical Engineer Corp.
-He also studied part-time from 1977-78 at Wellington Polytechnic and at Wellington Central Institute of Technology in 1980.
+He studied part-time from 1977-78 at Wellington Polytechnic and at Wellington Central Institute of Technology in 1980.
 He graduated with a Radio Technicians Certificate (RTC), Radio Technicians Supplementary Certificate and Radio Electronic Serviceman’s Registration Certificate.
 From 1981-82 he was a technician for Fisher and Paykel Electronic Division in Auckland and a technician for Radio Engineering Ltd, Dunedin.
 In 1984 he worked for Independent TV Services Ltd, Dunedin, and worked as a Technician for Plessey Business Systems, Dunedin.
 From 1985-86 Laws was Sound Engineer for an English band touring New Zealand and from 1986-87 was Sound Engineer for a Scottish band touring New Zealand.
 He was an Access Co-ordinator at the Otakou Trust Training Branch of the Te Kohanga Reo movement from 1988-90 and in 1990 he was Access Manager for Te Mana Toroa Tino Rangātiratanga Akonga Wahanga, Dunedin.
 In 1991 he became Administrator for Te Tai Manaaki Tauira Fees Assistance Scheme at the Māori Studies/Māori Centre at the University of Otago.
 In 1991-92 he was Research Assistant at the Department of Māori Studies, University of Otago.
 In 1992 he began a Diploma for Graduates in Information Science at the University of Otago.
 He was the Organising Tutor at the Māori Studies Department at the University of Otago until 1996.
-He has completed MSc (Distinction) in 1998 and PhD (Otago).
-He has been the recipient of two Foundation of Research, Science and Technology Tuāpapa Putaiao Māori Fellowships for his MSc in 1997 and PhD in 1998.
+He graduated with a MSc (Distinction) in 1998 and PhD (Otago) in information science.
+He was the recipient of two Foundation of Research, Science and Technology Tuāpapa Putaiao Māori Fellowships for his MSc in 1997 and PhD in 1998.
 He was the South Island winner of the FIRST Awards in 1999 and in 2002 won the Computing and Mathematics Section of the National Māori Academic Excellence Awards.
+He lectured at the University of Otago and also in Hawaii.

 - Report of the Te Tai Manaaki Tauira Programme: for the University of Otago and the Iwi Transition Agency.
 Dunedin, N.Z.: Māori Centre and Department of Māori Studies, U of Otago, Mar.
 1991.